opendocsg/slw-judgments-backfill/2012_SGCA_52/report.md

 _Land_ – _Caveats_ – _Wrongful lodgment_

-[LawNet Editorial Note: This was an appeal from the decision of the High Court in [2012] SGHC 32.]
+[LawNet Editorial Note: This was an appeal from the decision of the High Court in <span class="citation">[2012] SGHC 32</span>.]

 17 September 2012

 **Chan Sek Keong CJ (delivering the grounds of decision of the court):**

-1       This is an appeal by the Appellants against the decision of the judge (“the Judge”) in _Aamna Taseer v Shaan Taseer and others_ [2012] SGHC 32 (“the Judgment”), ordering the removal of a caveat lodged by the Appellants against a registered land with a house erected thereon, known as 82 Cove Drive, Sentosa (“the House”).
+1       This is an appeal by the Appellants against the decision of the judge (“the Judge”) in _Aamna Taseer v Shaan Taseer and others_ <span class="citation">[2012] SGHC 32</span> (“the Judgment”), ordering the removal of a caveat lodged by the Appellants against a registered land with a house erected thereon, known as 82 Cove Drive, Sentosa (“the House”).

 2       The question of law in this appeal was whether the beneficiaries of an estate had the legal right to lodge a caveat against registered land on behalf of the estate of a deceased (“the Deceased”) on the basis that the property in dispute was held on a resulting trust for the Deceased.
 At the conclusion of the hearing, we answered the question in the negative and dismissed the appeal with costs.
 We now give our reasons.